IdaeroSolutions/NaxToPy/README.md

 **NaxToPy** is a powerful tool for FEM analysis post-processing!

 **CAUTION:** To use NaxToPy, [**NaxTo**](https://apps.microsoft.com/detail/XP9MMH0KDKGRJN?hl=en-US&gl=US) must be installed.
-This version is compatible with **NaxTo 2024.1**.
-It may be compatible with all the steps of this version (2024.1.0, 2024.1.1, 2024.1.2, etc.).
+This version is compatible with **NaxTo 2024.2**.
+It is compatible with all the steps of this version (2024.2.0, 2024.2.1, 2024.2.2, etc.).
 Check in _Programs and Features_ the NaxTo version that is installed.

 ## Installation

+If python is installed and `pip` is added to the PATH:

+`pip install NaxToPy`

-If python is callable from the command line:
+An alternative, if Python is callable from the command line:

-`py -m pip install NaxToPy`
+`python -m pip install NaxToPy`

 For **Visual Studio** users:
 - Open "Python Environments" window